tomwilswood/aitt-w2-computer-vision/README.md

 - Clicking the "Use this template" button at the top-right on the page
 - Following the instructions in the week 1 section of the VLE to clone a repository onto your local computer

 The Git repository inlcudes a Processing Sketch that inlcudes everything you need to grab video frames from a camera and start processig them using OpenCV's algorithms.
 Open this sketch with Processing.

+For the sketch to work, you'll need to install a couple of libraries via the menu (Sketch > Import Library… > Add Library):

+- Open CV for Processing
+- Video Library for Processing 4

+Once you've installed these libraries, run the sketch.
+You should see an image from your webcam shown on the screen.

-You can find the documentation for OpenCV for Processing and some examples showing how to use it at the following links:
+You can find the documentation for OpenCV for Processing and some examples showing how to use it at the following links.
+This documentation will help you in the practical today:

 - https://github.com/atduskgreg/opencv-processing
 - http://atduskgreg.github.io/opencv-processing/reference/